DavidUf11/pagination-api-challenge/README.md

 2. Firstly, we need to know if the request contains at least one query parameter.
 If not, we can send the response right away using default values.

 3. If the response does contain a query, we first need to check the `by` parameter since this defines how we will assign other paramater values.
-We check whether it exists & is a valid value, and then whether to sort by `id` or `name`
+We check whether it exists & is a valid value, and then whether to sort by `id` or `name`.

 4. Next we assign values for `start`, `max`, and `end`.
 Since these paramaters are optional, we must check if the request contains paramaters for each.
 Using conditional logic, we either a sign a value based on the query or a default value to each of `start`, `max`, and `end`.